Generalized cluster algorithms for Potts lattice gauge theory: Computation and experiments

 \subsection{Programmatic implementation}

-To use the most efficient algorithms, we narrow our scope to the cases where $q$ is prime, making $\Z_q$ a field and the cochain group $C^1(X;\Z_q)$ a vector space.
-Further, the boundary and coboundary operators are linear, so we can describe them exactly by matrices with entries in $\Z_q$.
-The \emph{$i$\th coboundary matrix} $\delta^i$ has a row for each $i$-cell $Y$ and a column for each $(i-1)$ cell $Y$; the corresponding entries in $\delta^i$ are As an example, the entries of $\delta^1$ for the edges $\{ab\}$ and $\{ac\}$ of the plaquette $x = \{abdc\}$ in Figure \ref{figure:edge-labeled-cubical-complex} are $1$ and $-1$, respectively.
+From here on out, we restrict attention to the case where $q$ is prime and replace the multiplicative group $\Z\paren{q}$ with the additive group $\Z_q$ of integers modulo $q.$ This allows us to make use of the field structure on $\Z_q$.
+In particular, the (co)chain and (co)homology groups with coefficients in $\Z_q$ are vector spaces and the coboundary operator $\delta$ is a linear transformation, so we can implement the algorithms using linear algebra.
+Abusing notation, the \emph{$i$\th coboundary matrix} $\delta^i$ has a row for each $i$-cell $Y$ and a column for each $(i-1)$ cell $y$; the corresponding entries in $\delta^i$ are As an example, the entries of $\delta^1$ for the edges $\{ab\}$ and $\{ac\}$ of the plaquette $x = \{abdc\}$ in Figure \ref{figure:edge-labeled-cubical-complex} are $1$ and $-1$, respectively.

-With this setup, sampling cocycles $f$ from $C^1(P;\Z_q)$ becomes an exercise in matrix reduction.\footnote{These matrices are, even for relatively small $N$, extremely large and sparse: the matrix $\delta^1$ of $\T^4_{10}$ has $2.4 \times 10^9$ entries --- of which $8 \times 10^5$ are nonzero --- for a density of $\approx 0.003\%$.} We use conjugate Lanczos iteration (as implemented in the \LinBox finite-field linear algebra suite \cite{linbox}) to solve for a uniform random solution to $\delta^1f = 0$ in step \ref{algorithm:psw:step:sample} of Algorithm \ref{algorithm:psw} and step \ref{algorithm:pic:step:report} of Algorithm \ref{algorithm:pic}.
+With this setup, sampling cocycles $f$ from $C^1(P;\Z_q)$ becomes an exercise in matrix reduction.\footnote{These matrices are, even for relatively small $N$, extremely large and sparse: the matrix $\delta^1$ of $\T^4_{10}$ has $2.4 \times 10^9$ entries --- of which $2.4 \times 10^5$ are nonzero --- for a density of $0.01\%$.} We use sparse row reduction to solve for a uniform random solution to $\delta^1f = 0$ in step \ref{algorithm:psw:step:sample} of Algorithm \ref{algorithm:psw} and step \ref{algorithm:pic:step:report} of Algorithm \ref{algorithm:pic}.\footnote{Since $\Z_q$ is the additive group of integers mod $q$ in this context, a solution to the system of linear equations $\delta^1 f = 0$ gives us a cochain $f$ whose entries in $\Z(q) \subset \C$ are a cocycle on $P$ as defined in Section~\ref{section:introduction:subsection:PLGT}.}

 To determine whether we have homologically percolated sufficiently many times --- that is, to verify the condition in step \ref{algorithm:pic:step:check} of Algorithm \ref{algorithm:pic} --- we use \emph{persistent homology}, which identifies topological features of $P$ that are also topological features of $X$.
 We first break $X$ into a nested sequence of subcomplexes called a \emph{filtration}: the first $t$ elements of the filtration are the subcomplexes $P_t$ specified by Algorithm \ref{algorithm:pic}, and the remaining elements are the subcomplexes formed by adding each plaquette \emph{not} in $P$ to $P_t$ one at a time.